cdomet-d/irc/bot/libs/curl/docs/INSTALL.md

     --exec-prefix=/usr/local
 ```

+You may also need to provide a parameter like `--with-random=/dev/urandom` to
+configure as it cannot detect the presence of a random number generating
-The `--prefix` parameter specifies where curl gets installed.
-If `configure`
+device for a target system.
+The `--prefix` parameter specifies where curl gets
-completes successfully, do `make` and `make install` as usual.
+installed.
+If `configure` completes successfully, do `make` and `make install`
+as usual.

 In some cases, you may be able to simplify the above commands to as little as: